murexrobotics/docs/src/elec/onboarding/welcome.md

 9. Production with fabricator (usually JLCPCB)
 10. Receive PCB and stress testing
 11. Integration into other parts of the tech stack

-## Explanations

-MUREX Robotics Electrical has a high but very rewarding learning curve.
-Below explains the basis of the work we do. ***It is not required that you understand the material, this is for you to learn.
-We do not expect you to know anything.***

 ## Common Terms